 Knowledge of this parasite means that there is now a potentially effective way to introduce natural enemies into the fields, allowing nature (versus chemical treatments) to better manage infestations and obliterate kudzu bug populations.

 Pest management involves strategy and other, oftentimes costly, practices such as crop rotations, cover crops, field borders and irrigation water management.
-If you are a farmer seeking to implement a better pest management program, contact Bankers South Lending and Financing to discuss ag loan options.
+If you are a farmer seeking to implement a better pest management program, contact AgAmerica Lending to discuss ag loan options.
+Info@AgAmerica.com or 844-516-8176.